buildbot/buildbot/master/docs/manual/cfg-www.rst

             'auth': GoogleAuth("clientid", "clientsecret"),
         }

-    in order to use this module, you need to install the python ``sanction`` module
+    in order to use this module, you need to install the python ``requests`` module

     .. code-block:: bash

-            pip install sanction
+            pip install requests

 .. _Google: https://developers.google.com/accounts/docs/OAuth2